catkira/open5G_phy/README.md

 * Frame sync (detailed description below)
 * Channel estimator (detailed description below)

-<b>Disclaimer: It is unlikely that this low ressource implementation will become a 5G NR phy with all possible features.
-It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication. </b>
+<b>Disclaimer: It is unlikely that this design which is optimized for mobility and low ressource usage will implement all possible 5G NR phy features in hdl.
+It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication.
+In a later stage a generic IQ ressource grid monitor can be implemented, which sends user selectable OFDM symbols via AXI-DMA to the A9 core.
+This can then be used to implement full 5G functionality on the CPU. </b>

 ![Overview diagram](doc/overview.jpg)